-How to Build $252K at 35 Hours Weekly: The 5% Activity Strategy That Cut Hours and Tripled Revenue
+How to Build A $252K Business at 35 Hours Weekly: The 5% Activity Strategy That Cut Hours and Tripled Revenue

 The Executive Summary

-Unsustainable.
-Unacceptable.
-She’d burned out building three previous businesses the same way—pushing hours until everything collapsed.
+That level of work was unsustainable and unacceptable; she had already burned out building 3 previous businesses the same way, pushing her hours up until everything collapsed.

-This time, she chose a different path.
-Refuse to scale hours.
-Only scale leverage.
+This time, she chose a different path and decided she would not scale her hours—she would only scale leverage.

 She’d watched peers scale that way: